-You can create your citations automatically with the free APA citation generator.
+You can create your citations automatically with Scribbr’s free APA citation generator.

 Citing images accessed online

-For online images, the source location is the URL.
-Include a link directly to the image where possible, as it may be hard to locate from the other information given:
+For online images, include the name of the site you found it on, and a URL.
+Link directly to the image where possible, as it may be hard to locate from the other information given.